sonic-net/SONiC/doc/SAI_generate_debug_dump/SAI_generate_debug_dump.md

 4. Syncd calls the global SAI API `dbgGenerateDump` to generate the debug dump file, which is saved in syncd's file system.
 5. Syncd sends a reply back to `DbgGenDumpOrch`.
 6. `DbgGenDumpOrch` analyzes the response.
-7. `DbgGenDumpOrch` updates the result in the APPL DB.
+7. `DbgGenDumpOrch` updates the result in the APPL STATE DB.
 8. The user command retrieves the result.
 9. The debug dump file is pulled on success.